 “The economy is a mess.”
 “The deficit is out of control.”
 “We must cut spending!”
 So howl the governors and the president, and a few token legislators.
 But how do they propose to make these cuts?
-Why, by attempting to balance the budget on the backs of those who can least afford the cuts, as usual.
+By attempting to balance the budget on the backs of those who can least afford the cuts, as usual.
 Who are these unfortunates?

 - The elderly